|

 The Chabot Space and Science Center

-is partnering with the Stanford Solar Center to develop classroom materials,
+has partnered with the Stanford Solar Center to develop classroom materials,

 laboratory activities, and teacher training for the Space Weather Monitor